ffund/run-my-experiment-on-geni-blog/2017-02-28-basic-ethernet-switch-operation.md

 but it won't know about any other nodes' addresses.
 (At this point, you can use `ifconfig` to find the MAC address of each interface, then match with the output of the command above to determine the "port number" (1, 2, 3, 4) associated with each interface.)

+> **Note**: On some versions of the Ubuntu operating system, you'll see each MAC address appear twice in the `brctl showmacs br0` output!
+This is OK.

 Verify that all of the end hosts in the topology can reach one another through the bridge.
 On each of node-1, node-2, node-3, and node-4, run

 ```